10 Great Places to See California Wildflowers in Sonoma County

 Part of the sunflower family, two species of mule’s ears are found in Sonoma County.

-Part of the sunflower family, two species of mule’s ears are found in Sonoma County
+Part of the sunflower family, two species of mule’s ears are found in Sonoma County, California

-Located on the ruggedly beautiful northern Sonoma coast, Stillwater Cove is known for spectacular wildflower displays.
-These include many fairly rare varieties such as striped coral root, trillium, redwood violet, and thimbleberry.
-Stillwater Cove’s 3.19 miles of trails wind beside creeks, beneath soaring redwoods, and through lush fern canyons (and a short trail detour will bring you to the historic Fort Ross Schoolhouse built in 1885).
+Stillwater Cove is known for spectacular wildflower displays located on the ruggedly beautiful Sonoma coast.
+These include many rare varieties, such as striped coral root, trillium, redwood violet, and thimbleberry.
+Stillwater Cove’s 3.19 miles of trails wind beside creeks, beneath soaring redwoods, and through lush fern canyons.
+(A short trail detour can bring you to the historic Fort Ross Schoolhouse, built in 1885.)

 A young girl looks at wildflowers with cows nearby at Crane Creek Regional Park, Sonoma County

-With its broad grassy meadows and bubbling seasonal creek, the 128-acre park – which offers 3.5 miles of trails – is a great place to enjoy spring wildflowers; it’s particularly known for its brilliant display of cheery orange poppies, the official California state flower.
+Broad grassy meadows, 3.5 miles of trails, and a bubbling seasonal creek make this 128-acre park a great place to enjoy Sonoma County wildflowers.
+Indeed, Crane Creek Regional Park is known for its brilliant display of cheery orange poppies, the official California state flower.
 Picnic tables are located throughout the park, and there’s also an 18-hole disc golf course.

-Kruse Rhododendron State Natural Reserve, Northern Coast near Gualala
+3. Kruse Rhododendron State Natural Reserve, Sonoma County Coast

 Pink rhododendrons bloom at Kruse Rhododendron State Reserve, Jenner

-Late April and May are the best times of the year to glory in the Reserve’s spectacular rhododendron blooms-vibrant pink flowers that seem to glow against the surrounding green forest of second-growth redwoods, Douglas fir and tanbark oak.
-Five miles of hiking trails weave through the rustic Reserve, the spring streams are running, and you’ll also see lots of ferns and coast-loving wildflowers.
+Spring is a beautiful time to bask in the glory of the Reserve’s spectacular rhododendron blooms — vibrant pink California wildflowers that seem to glow against the green forest of second-growth redwoods, Douglas fir, and tanbark oak.
+Five miles of hiking trails weave through the rustic Reserve, and when the spring streams run, you’ll also see lots of ferns and coastal-loving Sonoma County wildflowers.

-The intact ecosystem here, running beside the Russian River, offers the chance to see unique riparian plants and river wildlife.
-That includes forests, scrub thickets, and salmon habitats.
+The thriving ecosystem running along the Russian River offers the chance to see unique riparian plants, Sonoma County wildflowers, and river wildlife.
+Feast your eyes on forests, scrub thickets, and salmon habitats.
 Bring lunch, as the park contains a picnic area with barbecue grills.
-The parks department provides an online pdf map of Steelhead, too.

 A path winds below oak trees at Sonoma Valley Regional Park, Glen Ellen

-In spring, 162-acre Sonoma Valley Regional Park is usually bursting at the seams with wildflowers.
-The beginning part of the walk is on a 1.2-miled paved, ADA-accessible path; others can continue on the dirt trail.
+In spring, the 162-acre Sonoma Valley Regional Park usually bursts at the seams with California wildflowers.
+The walk begins on a 1.2-mile paved, ADA-accessible path and, from there, continues on a dirt trail.

-Sonoma Coast State Park, 17 miles long, from Bodega Head to 4 miles north of Jenner
+6. Sonoma Coast State Park, from Bodega Bay to Jenner

 Wildflowers bloom along the coast at Shell Beach in the Sonoma Coast State Park

-An easy hike with lots of wildflowers, the 3.12-mile trail at this family-friendly park next to the Russian River is great for small kids and slow walkers.
-Bring lunch (there’s a picnic area with BBQs, volleyball court, and horseshoe pit); bass fishing is permitted in the two small lakes.
+An easy hike with lots of Sonoma County wildflowers, the 3.12-mile trail at this family-friendly park along the Russian River is great for small kids.
+Bring lunch as there’s a picnic area with BBQs.
+Riverfront Regional Park also has a volleyball court and a horseshoe pit, plus bass fishing in two small lakes.

 People walk along a green hill

-Taylor Mountain Regional Park and Open Space Preserve
+Taylor Mountain Regional Park and Open Space Preserve, Santa Rosa, California

-Offering stunning views of the Santa Rosa Plain, this 1,100-acre sit has four miles of trails along two routes – and it’s renowned for spring wildflower displays.
+Offering stunning views of the Santa Rosa Plain, this 1,100-acre site has four miles of trails along two routes and is renowned for Sonoma County wildflower displays.

 Wildflowers bloom in a field at Foothill Regional Park, Windsor

-Home to 6.8 miles of tree-shaded trails and three small fishing lakes, 211-acre Foothill hosts a diverse variety of wildflowers in early spring, including large amounts of the beautiful blue sky lupine, as well as poppies, sun cups, blue dicks, shooting stars, and other spring blooms.
+Home to 6.8 miles of tree-shaded trails and three small fishing lakes, this 211-acre regional park hosts a variety of California wildflowers in early spring, including lots of sky-blue lupines as well as poppies, sun cups, shooting stars, and other spring blooms.

-This 216-acre park offers 6 miles of trails with ridgetops that offer far-ranging views of southern Sonoma County and northern Marin County.
-In spring, the sweeping meadows are liberally sprinkled with wildflowers, and throughout the year you’ll enjoy the gazebo, a children’s play area, and a large fishing pond.
+This 216-acre park offers 6 miles of trails with ridgetops that offer far-ranging views.
+In spring, the sweeping meadows are liberally sprinkled with California wildflowers, and throughout the year, you can enjoy the gazebo, children’s play area, and large fishing pond.

 You Might Also Like